Matej Poplatnik

-Matej Poplatnik (born 15 July 1992) is a Slovenian footballer who plays as a forward for Ilirija 1911.
+Matej Poplatnik (born 15 July 1992) is a Slovenian footballer who plays as a forward for Slovenian PrvaLiga club Celje.

-Career
+Club career

 Poplatnik started his senior career with Zarica Kranj, before joining Triglav Kranj in 2012.
 He made his Slovenian PrvaLiga debut for Triglav in a 1–0 away loss against Celje on 15 July 2012, coming on as a second-half substitute.
 Poplatnik scored his first goal for Triglav a week later in a 1–0 win over Aluminij at Stanko Mlakar Stadium.
 In the 2014–15 season, he finished as Slovenian Second League top scorer with 18 goals.

 On 20 June 2015, Poplatnik signed a two-year contract with Bulgarian side Montana, after a successful trial period with the club.

 On 8 July 2018, Poplatnik joined Indian Super League club Kerala Blasters.
 He scored on his debut, in a 2–0 league away victory against ATK on 29 September 2018.

 On 30 July 2019, Poplatnik joined Hungarian club Kaposvári Rákóczi on a season-long loan.

 On 8 July 2020, Poplatnik signed for Scottish Premiership club Livingston.
 He would join Scottish Championship side Raith Rovers on a season-long loan.
-For Raith Rovers, Poplatnik scored eleven goals in all competitions, including two goals in a victory in the 2022 Scottish Challenge Cup Final.
+For Raith Rovers, Poplatnik scored eleven goals in all competitions, including two goals in a victory in the 2022 Scottish Challenge Cup final.

+International career

+Poplatnik made his debut for the senior Slovenia national team on 20 January 2024 in a friendly against the United States.

 Personal life

-His older brother, Aleš Poplatnik, is also a professional footballer.
+His older brother, Aleš Poplatnik, is also a footballer.